Vkiselev1984/javaSimple/OOP/ModelViewController/Readme.md

 Demonstrate the application of SOLID principles.
 It is necessary to comment on the sections of code in the project that we refactor, which principle apply and why

-The code provided follows the Single Responsibility Principle (SRP) by separating concerns into specific classes with distinct responsibilities.
+The code provided follows the Single Responsibility Principle by separating concerns into specific classes with distinct responsibilities.

 Each class is responsible for a specific aspect of the application, such as data management, user representation, user interactions, and view display.